Workflows & Recipes

-That sounds simple, but answering it correctly means checking the token contract for honeypot traps, verifying the dApp is not a phishing site, and simulating the transaction to predict the outcome - all before the user signs anything.
-Miss one step and your agent either blocks legitimate trades or greenlights a drain.
+That sounds simple, but answering it responsibly means checking the token contract for honeypot traps, verifying the dApp is not a known phishing site, and simulating expected transaction effects before the request moves toward signing.
+Miss one step and your agent either blocks legitimate trades without evidence or passes a risky transaction to the next approval step.

 Without Hive